 Frequently Asked Questions

 Have a question about our services, Tongariro Alpine Crossing or something else?
-See below.
+See below our FAQ.

 + How long will it take to walk the Tongariro Alpine Crossing track?

-Most people do this trek comfortably within 6 – 8 hours.
-We give you up to 8.5 hours to complete.
+Starting at Mangatepopo Carpark, most people do this trek comfortably within 6 – 8 hours.
+We give you up to 8.5 hours to complete and collect you at Ketetahi Carpark which is the end of the track

 + Do I need to be extremely fit?